gruberpatrick/smart_diy/README.md

 - This project aims to provide a simple platform to create smart home systems based on NodeJS and the WebSocket standard.
 - The server acts as host to facilitate communication between the clients and remotes.
 Clients and remotes do not communicate with each other directly, they have to go through the server.
-- Client nodes will enable modules (extend system over time) and add functionality to the system.
+- Client nodes will enable modules and hence add remote functionality to the system.
-- Remotes can easily be integrated, as long as they comply with the defined protocol.
-The standard remotes are started with the "gui.js" script.
+- Remotes can be integrated easily, as long as they comply with the defined protocol.
+The out-of-the-box remotes are started with the "gui.js" script.
 This will open an express application that will handle calls of http://YOURIP:8080/ or http://localhost:8080/.

 ## The protocol